MounirBencherif/Quiz-Generator/README.md

-# 🎙️ Quiz Generator – Génère des quiz à partir de ta voix !
+# 🎙️ Quiz Generator – Turn Your Voice into a Quiz!

-Transforme ta voix en quiz interactif avec GPT-3.5 + Streamlit !
+Transform your voice into an interactive quiz using GPT-3.5 + Streamlit!

 # 🚀 Description
-Quiz Generator est une application web intelligente qui écoute ta voix, comprend ce que tu dis, et te propose instantanément un quiz personnalisé.
-Elle combine reconnaissance vocale, traitement du langage naturel, et interface interactive.
+Quiz Generator is a smart web app that listens to your voice, understands what you say, and instantly creates a personalized quiz.
+It combines speech recognition, natural language processing, and an interactive UI.

 <p align="center">
   <img src="assets/App.png" alt="App Preview" width="400"/>
 </p>

-# ✨ Fonctionnalités
+# ✨ Features

-🎤 Enregistre ta voix pour spécifier un sujet et le nombre de questions.
+🎤 Record your voice to set the topic and number of questions.

-🧠 Transcription automatique via Google Speech-to-Text.
+🧠 Automatic transcription via Google Speech-to-Text.

-🤖 Génération de questions/réponses avec OpenAI GPT-3.5.
+🤖 Question and answer generation with OpenAI GPT-3.5.

-🧪 Interface interactive : réponds au quiz directement dans l'app.
+🧪 Interactive interface – take the quiz right inside the app.

-📊 Calcul du score en temps réel avec feedback instantané.
+📊 Real-time scoring with instant feedback.

 # 🧰 Technologies

 - Python

-- Streamlit – Pour une UI simple et rapide
+- Streamlit – For a fast and clean UI

-- Sounddevice & Soundfile – Enregistrement audio
+- Sounddevice & Soundfile – Audio recording

-- SpeechRecognition – Transcription vocale
+- SpeechRecognition – Voice-to-text transcription

-- OpenAI GPT-3.5 – Génération de contenu intelligent
+- OpenAI GPT-3.5 – Smart content generation

 <p align="center">
   <img src="assets/Quiz.png" alt="Quiz Preview" width="400"/>